h4ckbs/nixos-mailserver/docs/options.rst

 mailserver.redis.address
 ------------------------

 Address that rspamd should use to contact redis.
-The default value is read from <literal>config.services.redis.bind</literal>.

 - Type: ``string``
-- Default: ``127.0.0.1``
+- Default: computed from <option>config.services.redis.servers.rspamd.bind</option>

 mailserver.redis.password
 -------------------------

 Password that rspamd should use to contact redis, or null if not required.
-The default value is read from
-<literal>config.services.redis.requirePass<literal>.

 - Type: ``null or string``
-- Default: ``None``
+- Default: ``config.services.redis.servers.rspamd.requirePass``

 mailserver.redis.port
 ---------------------

 Port that rspamd should use to contact redis.
-The default value is read from <literal>config.services.redis.port<literal>.

 - Type: ``16 bit unsigned integer; between 0 and 65535 (both inclusive)``
-- Default: ``6379``
+- Default: ``config.services.redis.servers.rspamd.port``

 mailserver.monitoring
 ~~~~~~~~~~~~~~~~~~~~~